Chart Color Schemes

 St Clair's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The most prevalent medical conditions are asthma (8.0%) and arthritis (7.4%), with 70.7% reporting no medical ailments, compared to 69.7% in Greater Sydney.
-St Clair has a higher proportion of residents aged 65 and over, at 15.5% (3,161 people), than Greater Sydney's 14.3%.
-Health outcomes among seniors require more attention than the broader population.
+However, certain cohorts such as older residents and those at risk have higher prevalence rates.
+Private health cover stands at approximately 52% of St Clair's total population (~10,696 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are asthma (8.0%) and arthritis (7.4%), with 70.7% of residents reporting no medical ailments compared to Greater Sydney's 69.7%.
+St Clair has a higher proportion of seniors aged 65 and over at 15.5% (3,193 people) than Greater Sydney's 14.3%.
+While health outcomes among seniors require more attention, overall the area's health profile presents fewer challenges compared to broader population averages.

 Frequently Asked Questions - Health